 Intercity Coaches in Britain vs America

-My understanding is intercity coaches in America are used more widely than the train service, as supported by the stats which shows less than 1% of American passengers travel by rail.
+My understanding is intercity coaches in America are used more widely than the train service, as supported by the stats which show less than 1% of American passengers travel by rail.

 Taxis in Britain vs America

-In spite the American population being much larger Britain, when researching this subject, I was surprised to learn that there are fewer licensed taxis in America; even in New York.
+In spite of the American population being much larger than Britain's, when researching this subject, I was surprised to learn that there are fewer licensed taxis in America; even in New York.
 Below (according to official figures) is the number of taxis in the USA and UK.
 These figures don't include the number of licensed taxi drivers themselves, which would obviously be significantly higher.